 The slim volume was published in 1984.
 It didn’t stop people from screaming at their kids as Pryor had hoped.
 It was, however, embraced by dog trainers, and in short order, Pryor was invited to speak at their gatherings.
 She accepted nervously—she knew dolphins far better than she knew dogs.
 “I was completely surprised,” Pryor says.
 “It was only because of the title that I had objected to.”

-Twenty-some years later, Pryor’s book is still in print.
+Thirty-some years later, Pryor’s book is still in print.
 The author has become a well-known training authority, and clicker training, the method her book inspired and she fostered, has made noticeable inroads.
 Exactly how many people are using clicker training is unclear.
 Estimates vary from 10 to 50 percent of professional dog trainers.
-The training method certainly has a very real presence on the web: 150 chat lists exist on Yahoo alone.
-In the past year, visits to Pryor’s company’s website, clickertraining.com, have increased 72 percent.
-Hits have come from around the globe, including Kenya, China, even Iran.
+One things for certain, the training method certainly has a very real presence on the web.
+Visits to Pryor’s company’s website, clickertraining.com, come from around the globe, including Kenya, China, even Iran.

 Not only has clicker training grown exponentially in the past dozen years, but its emphasis on using positive reinforcement has turned dog training on its head.
-“It’s night and day now,” says Jean Donaldson, director of the San Francisco SPCA’s Academy of Dog Trainers and author of The Culture Clash.
+“It’s night and day now,” says Jean Donaldson, director of Academy of Dog Trainers and author of The Culture Clash.

 GET THE BARK IN YOUR INBOX!

 Sign up for our newsletter and stay in the know.